-STRADDLE: Lifting guide columns are midpoint of the carriage on each side which offers even distribution of weight on components.
+STRADDLE: Lifting guide columns are the midpoint of the carriage on each side which offers even distribution of weight on components.

-T.O.R.: Abbreviation for top of roller; refers to roller height in conveyor systems.
+T.O.R.: Abbreviation for "top of roller"; refers to roller height in conveyor systems.

 UPRIGHTS: The structural portion of the carriage that houses the wheels that guide the carriage as it travels up and down in the lift guide columns.